lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 -   NYPL [Building Inspector](http://buildinginspector.nypl.org/).
 -   Ben Schmidt's [subway maps](http://benschmidt.org/dcmetro/).

 Assignment: Georeference your historical map.
-Embed it in a blog post, and write a post explaining what you learned from the map and how georeferencing maps might be useful for understanding Reconstruction.
-Be sure to include a citation to the map and acknowledge any permissions that have been granted to use it.
+Link to your georectified map in a blog post, and write a brief post explaining what you learned from the map and how georeferencing maps might be useful for understanding Reconstruction.
+Be sure to include a link back to the David Rumsey Map Collection.

 ### Tues.
 Mar.
 23. Southern politics.